kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 # Fork
 This draft is based on moq-transport-03 [moqt].
 The concepts, motivations, and terminology are very similar on purpose.
-When in doubt, refer to the original draft.
+When in doubt, refer to the upstream draft.

 I absolutely believe in the motivation and potential of Media over QUIC.
 The layering is phenomenal and addresses many of the problems with current live media protocols.
 I fully support the goals of the working group and the IETF process.

-But there are practical and conceptual flaws with MoqTransport that should be addressed.
+But there are practical and conceptual flaws with MoqTransport that need to be addressed.
-It's been difficult to design an experimental protocol via committee.
+However it's been difficult to design such an experimental protocol via committee.
 Despite years of arguments in person and on GitHub, we've yet to align on even the most critical property of the transport... how to utilize QUIC.
-The result is an inevitable and unwieldy "compromise", consisting of multiple incompatible modes that are difficult to support or explain.
+The result is inevitably an unwieldy "compromise", consisting of a modes for each party that make everything more difficult to support or explain.

 In our RUSH to standardize a protocol, the QUICR solutions have led to WARP in ideals.